Shivter14/SysShivt-tools/README.md

     1:  Download the zip file: "SSVM-2-5-1.zip"
     2:  Extract the zip file.
 2:  Run SSVM.
 (SSVM.cmd)
-3:  You will get an error becose no OS (SysShivt tools) is installed yet.
+3:  You will get an error because no OS (SysShivt tools) is installed yet.
 Press any key.
 4:  Press X, navigate to "Boot" and then select the button "Download the latest version of SysShivt tools" (and wait)

 === ON DEV/CANARY BUILDS (Ignore the following 2 steps if you aren't installing a Dev/Canary build) ===